vircadia/vircadia-docs-sphinx/docs/source/create/avatars/avatar-standards.md

 ## Blendshapes

-High Fidelity uses blendshapes to animate your avatar's face.
+Project Athena uses blendshapes to animate your avatar's face.
 Blendshapes allow you to specify a new state for your avatar's mesh, and facial positions are animated by moving between the different states of your avatar's expressions.
 Blendshape behaviors are defined in your avatar's FST file, and are added to the avatar mesh using a 3D modeling tool like Blender (Shape Keys) or Maya.
 Adobe's Fuse program and Mixamo pipeline allow you to export blendshapes as part of your FBX, but if you are modeling an avatar from scratch, you will likely need to specify your own facial expressions.

-High Fidelity avatars support a number of blendshapes for creating different facial expressions.
+Project Athena avatars support a number of blendshapes for creating different facial expressions.

 **Basic Blendshapes**